braintree/braintree_ruby/pay_with_paypal_documentation.md

 This document will walk through creating a simple app that adds a Pay with PayPal button ![Pay with PayPal](https://www.paypalobjects.com/webstatic/en_US/btn/btn_pponly_142x27.png) to your checkout page.
-The button launches a lightbox which will take the user through their PayPal login, and then write a token to an input you provide that you may use to complete the checkout with Braintree.
+The button launches a lightbox which will take the user through their PayPal login, and then write a payment method nonce to an input you provide.
+You can then use this nonce to complete the transaction with Braintree.

 ### Checkout Flow for Pay with PayPal